utdata/icj-class/sass/sass-03.md

 # Refactoring our Sass

 If you don't already have your code open in VS Code, go ahead and open it.
-Run `$ gulp dev` in your terminal to start the Sass task and Browsersync.
+Run `$ gulp dev` in your terminal to start the development environment.

 ## CSS is SCSS

 Any valid CSS is also valid SCSS.
 As such, we prep our project to use our new SCSS setup by using what we already have.

-- Before we get started, take a look at the file `docs/css/new-styles/css`.
-You'll notice that this file is blank.
-- Copy the contents of `docs/css/old-styles.css` and paste it into `src/scss/new-styles.scss`.
-NOTE THAT IS IN THE SRC FOLDER!
+- Copy the contents of `src/scss/old-styles.css` and paste it into `src/scss/new-styles.scss`.
 Once you do, you might see your terminal kick off the sass task to compile the file.
-  - If you look at `docs/css/new-styles.css` file, it should no longer be blank.
-This is because our Sass task took our styles from the `src` folder and compiled them into the `docs` folder.
-- Now change the css references in our `docs/index.html` and `docs/shows.html` files to point to `css/new-styles.css`.
+- Now change the css references in our `src/html/index.html` and `src/html/shows.html` files to point to `css/new-styles.css`.
 Once you save, you'll again see your browser refresh, but you should not see any difference in the page because our new SCSS is the same as the old, for now.

 ## Variables

 One of the most useful features of Sass is to define variables for certain CSS values.
 Once you use the variable names in your code, you can then change the definition of the variable in one place, affecting your whole site.
-This makes it easy to change or support themes.
+This makes it easy to change or support themes throughout your website.

-Create variable names with a dollar sign and then define its value like a CSS rule.
+You create variable names with a dollar sign and then define its value like a CSS rule.
 When you want to use that variable's value, use that variable name as the rule.
 We set all the variables at the top of the file so they can be found easily.

 ```scss
 // set the variable